mathigon/tropicsu/lessons/microbial-life/content.md

 * They will then present their findings.
 :::

-Resources to identify the relationship between a specific marine microbe and the climate system
+Use this resource to identify the relationship between a specific marine microbe and the climate system.
+Note and disucss your findings.

 {div.large-link} [Microbes and Climate Activity](https://www.mbari.org/wp-content/uploads/2016/01/Microbe-climate_student.pdf)